Petitions Committee: Procedure

 An e-petition must be signed by the petition creator and five supporters before it will be sent for moderation.
 Moderation ensures that draft petitions meet the website's standards for publication.
 Petitions which do not meet the website's standards are rejected.
 Petitions published on the website are available for members of the public to sign.
 Petitions remain open for signatures for six months.
 At the end of six months, petitions are closed and formally reported by the Petitions Committee to Parliament.

 All petitions which are published are reviewed by the Petitions Committee.
 Petitions which reach 10,000 signatures receive a written response from the UK Government.
-The Committee can schedule debates in the House of Commons' second debating chamber (Westminster Hall), on Monday evenings at 4.30 pm.
+The committee can schedule debates in the House of Commons' second debating chamber (Westminster Hall), on Monday evenings at 4.30 pm.

 When Parliament is dissolved, all open petitions on petition.parliament.uk are closed, and new petitions are not accepted.
 After a new Petitions Committee is set up by the House of Commons, closed petitions are not reopened.

-Petitions which reach 100,000 signatures are considered by the Committee for debate.
+Petitions which reach 100,000 signatures are considered by the committee for debate.
 Petitions may not be put forward for debate if the issue has been debated recently, or is already scheduled for debate in the near future.
 Most petitions which reach the threshold are debated.

 The Petitions Committee may also take other action on published petitions.
 On 1 March 2016 the Committee published its first report, Funding for research into brain tumours, in response to a petition which had gained over 120,000 signatures.

 The Petitions Committee has also taken oral evidence jointly with the Environment, Food and Rural Affairs Committee on grouse shooting, with the Health Select Committee on the meningitis B vaccine, and with the Women and Equalities Committee on high heels and workplace dress codes in response to petitions.

 Membership

+2024-present

+Membership of the committee is as follows:

+Changes since 2024

+2019-2024

-As of June 2022, the members of the committee are as follows:
+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.